Glossary

 Add/Drop

-Students may add or drop classes during the first two weeks of each term.
+Students may add or drop classes during the first week of each term.
+See the Academic Calendar for more information.

 Advisor